TangJicheng123/mlops-assignment/README.md

 }
 ```

-I gave an example of server.py in the example/ for your reference,
+An example of server.py is in the example/ ,
 you need implement a server with the same api.

 ## Delivery
 - Dockerfile: To generate an application image